Probing the interference between non-linear, axionic and space-time-anisotropy effects in the QED vacuum

 The permeability tensor is obtained by computing the inverse of (\ref{mu})

 Notice that the electric permittivity depends on the $\omega$-frequency and the ${\bf k}$-wave vector due to the axion coupling $g \neq 0$.
 Also, the definition of these tensors do not include the components of the CFJ $4$-vector $v^{\mu}$.
 Thereby, this LSV scenario does not contribute with the physical properties of the tensors.

-For reasons of simplicity, we choose a space-like for the CFJ $4$-vector, {\it i.e.}, $v^0=0$ in the matrix element $M^{ij}$ from (\ref{Mij}).
-The dispersion relations come from the non-trivial solutions of the wave equation (\ref{Mij}).
+According to the works of refs. \cite{Adam,Baeta1,Baeta2}, the $v^0$-component may induce contributions that violate the causality and stability.
+For this reason, we shall adopt a space-like CFJ 4-vector, {\it i.e.}, $v^0=0$ in the matrix element $M^{ij}$ from eq. (\ref{Mij}).
+The dispersion relations come from the non-trivial solutions to the wave equation (\ref{Mij}).